alextaschuk/Literary-Quote-Clock/README.md

 - Improve quote formatting
 - Go through CSVs, fix/improve quotes, and combine them
 - Special Messages
+- In `make_images.py`, it should check if `/images ` directory exists before starting image generation.
+If it doesn't, make one.

 Tech issues
 - At 12AM every even minute will cause a full init